-29. Value for money refers to using resources effectively and continually improving services.
-We will review, conclude and report on whether:
+31. Value for money refers to using resources effectively and continually improving services.
+We will review, conclude and report on whether the EL IJB can demonstrate:

-- The IJB can provide evidence that it is demonstrating value for money in the use of its resources. - The IJB can demonstrate that there is a clear link between money spent, output and outcomes delivered. - The IJB can demonstrate that outcomes are improving.
+- value for money in its use of resources

+- there is a clear link between money spent, output and outcomes delivered

+- that outcomes are improving.